OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 Target is Empty (SlotView): Intent is Move.
 Target is Filled (GachaBallView):
 Check for Merge: Does a valid merge recipe exist between the source and target?
-Yes: Request a ChoiceModal from WindowManager (Merge/Swap).
+Yes: Request a ChoiceWindow from WindowManager (Merge/Swap).
 No: Proceed to the next check.
 Check for Equip: Is the source an ITEM, the target a UNIT, and are both located on the Battle Board (i.e., their data exists in lineup_data, bench_data, or item_data)?
 Yes: Intent is Equip.
 All other cases: Intent is Swap. (e.g., Unit-Unit with no recipe, Item-Item with no recipe, Unit-Item, Item-Unit in Run Inventory, Item-Unit where one or both are not on the Battle Board).
 ### Merge Destination Logic

 The placement of a merged gachaball is context-dependent, designed to be intuitive based on where the action occurs.
-The logic is split between actions taken on the main battle board versus those within an inventory screen.
+The logic is split between actions taken on the main battle board versus those within an inventory window.

-*   **In-Inventory Merges (Run Inventory or Battle Inventory Modal):**
+*   **In-Inventory Merges (`InventoryWindow`):**
-    *   When a merge is performed within any inventory grid (either the main Run Inventory screen or the pop-up Battle Inventory modal), the resulting new instance is **always** placed into the first available `null` slot of the corresponding inventory grid for its tier (`RunState.run_inventory` or `BattleManager._battle_inventory`).
+    *   When a merge is performed within any inventory grid (either the Run Inventory or the Battle Inventory window), the resulting new instance is **always** placed into the first available `null` slot of the corresponding inventory grid for its tier (`RunState.run_inventory` or `BattleManager._battle_inventory`).
 This ensures a consistent and predictable flow for inventory management.

 *   **On-Board Merges (Battle Only):**
     *   When a merge is performed directly on the battle board (i.e., by dragging one gachaball onto another in the lineup or bench), the resulting new instance **immediately replaces the target gachaball** in its slot on the board.
 This provides direct, immediate feedback and makes modifying the lineup feel fluid and responsive.